How to Become an Environmental Health and Safety Specialist

 - Complete an internship.
 Internship programs are an excellent way to gain work experience.
 Most programs include an internship or cooperative learning experience.
 Some internship opportunities may even be paid and can allow students to work under experienced safety specialists.

 Step 2: Gain Experience

 The State of California Employment Development Department reported that many employers prefer to hire environmental safety specialists with 1-3 years of work experience.
-Applicants may want to look for government jobs, since almost 40% of all health and safety specialists were employed by regional, state and federal government agencies as of 2010, according to the BLS.
+Applicants may want to look for government jobs, since many health and safety specialists are employed by regional, state and federal government agencies, according to the BLS.
 Many of these specialists focus on public health or environmental law.
 They may test drinking water, enforce product safety standards, clean up contaminated resources and inspect public spaces for health hazards.
 They also ensure that environmental regulations are met.

 - Complete any specialized training.
 Under federal law, training approved by the U.S. Environmental Protection Agency (EPA) is required for specialists who assess asbestos and certain pesticides.
 Workers who wish to enter fields like these might want to look ahead at training or certification requirements.

 Certification is not necessarily required by law, but voluntary certification could increase a professional's job prospects.
 For example, the Board of Certified Safety Professionals offers the Certified Safety Professional (CSP) title.
 The CSP credential requires a 4-year degree in any discipline or a 2-year degree related to environmental health and safety.
 Additionally, a minimum of three years of work experience in the environmental health and safety field is typically required.
 CSP candidates must pass two exams on safety principles and practices in order to earn the credential.

 Other specialty certifications are available from various professional boards and organizations.
 For example, individuals who monitor radiation can voluntarily pursue health physicist certification.
 Those who monitor air quality in industrial settings might obtain certification as an industrial hygienist.